 Minimally Invasive Surgery

-Endoscopic surgery (minimally invasive procedures that employ an endoscope, a tiny video camera) includes: cystoscopy, ureteroscopy, and percutaneous nephrolithotomy/nephrolithotripsy.
-Our physicians perform thousands of these procedures every year with particular focus on the minimally invasive treatment of benign prostatic hyperplasia (BPH) and kidney stone disease.
+Endoscopic surgery is a subset of minimally invasive procedures that uses an endoscope, which is a tiny video camera.
+We use endoscopic surgery to perform cystoscopy, ureteroscopy, and percutaneous nephrolithotomy/nephrolithotripsy.
+We perform thousands of these procedures every year with a particular focus on the minimally invasive treatment of benign prostatic hyperplasia (BPH) and kidney stone disease.

-Lasers are now a common tool used to treat kidney stones and BPH.
-Our physicians have access to the newest technologies in this area and are well versed with all types of laser surgery treatments, including GreenLight™ laser and Holmium laser treatments.
+Laser surgery is a common tool for treating kidney stones and BPH.
+We have access to the newest technologies in this area and are well versed with all types of laser surgery treatments, including GreenLight™ laser and Holmium laser treatments.